Vanshikapandey30/Most-Asked-Interview-Questions/README.md

 8. Explain the concept of multithreading in Java.
 9. What are the different types of inheritance in Java?
 10. What is the purpose of the `static` keyword in Java?

+### CSS Interview Questions:

+1. What is CSS?
+2. Differentiate between CSS3 and CSS2.
+3. What are the different ways to include CSS in a webpage?
+4. What are the different types of Selectors in CSS?
+5. Name some CSS frameworks.
+6. What is the box model in CSS?
+7. What are the different `types of Selectors` in CSS?
+8. Explain the specificity hierarchy of CSS `selectors`, starting from the `most specific` to the `least specific`.
+9. What do you understand by the universal selector?
+10. What is Flexbox in CSS and how does it differ from traditional layout methods?
+11. What are the main properties of Flexbox and how are they used?
+12. What is the Grid system in CSS and how does it work?
+13. What are the main properties of the Grid system and how are they used?
+14. How can you create a responsive layout using Flexbox?
+15. What is the purpose of the `grid-template-areas` property in CSS Grid?
+16. What is the difference between Flexbox and the Grid system?
+17. What is the difference between `display: block`, `display: inline`, and `display: inline-block`?
+18. What are pseudo-classes in CSS?
+19. What is the difference between `padding` and `margin` in CSS?
+20. What is the CSS `z-index` property used for?
+21. What is the difference between `position: relative`, `position: absolute`, and `position: fixed`?
+22. What is meant by `RGB` stream?
+23. Name media types allowed by CSS.
+24. Explain responsive web design.
+25. What is VH/VW (viewport height/ viewport width) in CSS?
+26. How is the border-box different from the content box?
+27. How does Calc work?
+28. What is the difference between CSS variables and pre-processor (SASS, LESS, Stylus) variables?
+29. What does `* { box-sizing: border-box; }` do?
+What are its advantages?

 ### Web Developer Interview Questions: